-"Jaga cam kwää jiy" ("Those who eat the sweat of others") - Okello
+"Jaga cam kwää jiy" ("Those who eat the sweat of others") by Okello Agaamu

 Okello Agaamu is a brilliant singer and composer living in a rural part of Gambella region called Gok.
 Okello has been composing his own songs since 1974 and is renown in the area for his music.